Fifth Harmony’s Ally Brooke Claims She Was Mentally & Verbally Abused In Girl Group

 Ally Brooke, former member of Fifth Harmony, revealed that her time with the girl group was "traumatizing" and rife with toxicity.
-She also claimed that she and her former band members — Normani, Camila Cabello, Lauren Jauregui, and Dinah Jane — were mentally and verbally abused by several staff members and executives at their record label.
+She also claimed that she was mentally and verbally abused by several staff members and executives at the record label.

 "It was a whirlwind.
 I'm going to say how proud I am of Fifth Harmony, of what we did, of what we did for music, what we did for female empowerment, what we did for girl groups," 27-year-old Brooke said on the debut episode of her podcast The Ally Brooke Show.
 "We will be in the history books, y'all."